canonical/repo-policy-compliance/charm/docs/index.md

 ### What you'll need <a name="what-youll-need"></a>
 * A Kubernetes cloud.
 * Juju 3 installed and a controller created.
-* NGINX Ingress Controller.
-If you’re using MicroK8s, this can be done by running the command `microk8s enable ingress`.

 ### Set up <a name="set-up"></a>
 Create a Juju model: